Installing true-type (ttf) Fonts in Ubuntu

 fc-cache

 And that’s it.
-If you had your favourite graphics program open during this process, you’ll likely need to restart it to see the added fonts.
+If you had your favorite graphics program open during this process, you’ll likely need to restart it to see the added fonts.
+For web design, you should ensure that you use only web safe fonts, or host them on your web server, otherwise your visitors won’t see it.